 Composer Justin Merritt was the youngest-ever winner of the ASCAP Foundation Rudolph Nissim Award.
 He is also the winner of a host of other awards including the McKnight Fellowship, the Copland Award, and the Polyphonos Prize.
 His music has been played by the Minnesota Orchestra, Indianapolis Symphony, and on A Prairie Home Companion.

-His evening length oratorio, The Path, will be premiered at Orchestra Hall in Minneapolis in April 2018.
+His evening length cantata, The Path, was premiered at Orchestra Hall in Minneapolis in April 2018.
 The work is a setting of a collection of Buddhist Pali scriptures translated by the composer and set for multiple choirs, soloists, and large orchestra.

 He received his Bachelors from Trinity University and his Masters and Doctorate from Indiana University.
 He studied composition with Samuel Adler, Sven-David Sandstrom, Claude Baker, Timothy Kramer, Don Freund, and electronic and computer music with Jeffrey Hass.
-He is currently Associate Professor of Composition at St. Olaf College.
+He is currently Professor and Chair of Music at St. Olaf College.
 He resides in Northfield, Minnesota with his wife Faye and their children Cullen Fang Ouxiang and Molly Fang Qinghe.

 Several times I wrote “Wow!” next to a work being played.